 Howard Sharp, 422 Whittier Blvd., Montebello, Calif.

-Note: We think that Brother Sharp is doing the brethren a great favor in putting this appeal before the War Department, and we urge all to co--Publishers. operate with him immediately.
+Note: We think that Brother Sharp is doing the brethren a great favor in putting this appeal before the War Department, and we urge all to cooperate with him immediately. -Publishers.

 IMPORTANT NOTICE